mmkamani7/LUPA-SGD/README.md

 ```

 where sync-step is equal to $tau$ in paper.
 If you want to have adaptive number of synchronization use `--adaptive` and ensure to have number of communication set to the desired number by `--num-comm`, as well.

+For citation, please use this:
+@inproceedings{haddadpour2019local,
+  title={Local SGD with periodic averaging: Tighter analysis and adaptive synchronization},
+  author={Haddadpour, Farzin and Kamani, Mohammad Mahdi and Mahdavi, Mehrdad and Cadambe, Viveck},
+  booktitle={Advances in Neural Information Processing Systems},
+  pages={11080--11092},
+  year={2019}
+}